Clancy Brown: Marvel Comics media

-Union activism
+Activism

 On March 30, 2012, the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA) completed a merger of equals forming a new union SAG-AFTRA.
 As a result of this merger, a group of actors including Brown, fellow voice actors Michael Bell, Wendy Schaal, Schaal's former stepmother Valerie Harper, and other actors including former SAG President Edward Asner, Martin Sheen, Ed Harris, and Nancy Sinatra immediately sued against the current SAG President Ken Howard and several SAG Vice Presidents to overturn the merger and separate the (now merged) two unions because of their claims that the election was improper.
 The plaintiffs dropped their lawsuit several months later.

 Personal life

 Brown has been married to Jeanne Johnson since 1993.
 They have two children.

-Brown is involved in charity organizations, Supporting the Beth Brown Memorial Fund named after his late sister, which offers scholarships to students who want to study pediatric healthcare.
+Brown is involved in charity organizations, supporting the Beth Brown Memorial Fund named after his late sister, which offers scholarships to students who want to study pediatric healthcare.
 In 1999 he spearheaded a charity campaign to support J. Madison Wright, his on-screen daughter from Earth 2, who needed a heart transplant.
-He has also given back to his Alma mater the University of Iowa through benefit performances.
+He has also given back to his Alma mater the Northwestern University through benefit performances.

+In a 2023 interview with NPR, Brown said that he came from a "very long legacy of Republican ideology - back when they had an ideology."
+His father, Bud Brown, had passed from COVID-19 complications the previous year.